 Mole salamanders are nocturnal, emerging to forage for small invertebrates such as worms, insects, and snails at night.
 Their diet consists mainly of these underground prey items, which they locate using their keen sense of smell and vibration detection.

 Shockingly, more than 40% of salamanders are now threatened or endangered species3, according to the International Union for Conservation of Nature (IUCN).
-This alarming statistic highlights the urgent need to address the multiple threats they face.
+This alarming statistic highlights the urgent need to address the multiple threats many salamander populations face.

-Habitat loss is a significant culprit.
-Climate change compounds the problem, disrupting their delicate ecosystems with temperature shifts and altered rainfall patterns.
+The loss of wetland habitats is a significant culprit.
+Climate change brought about by human beings compounds the problem.
+The warming climate disrupts their delicate ecosystems with temperature shifts and altered rainfall patterns.
 The consequences can be devastating, like the drying up of vital breeding habitats for species such as the California Tiger Salamander.

 Adding to their plight is the spread of disease, particularly the deadly chytridiomycosis fungus, which has caused significant declines in salamander populations worldwide.